bustle/shep/README.md

 ### AWS credentials

-Shep will require your amazon credentials and will load them using the same methods as the AWS CLI tool.
+Shep will require your amazon credentials and will load them using the same methods as the AWS CLI tool meaning you must have setup the AWS CLI tool before using shep.
 Consult [Amazon's CLI documentation](http://docs.aws.amazon.com/cli/latest/topic/config-vars.html) for instructions.

 ### AWS S3 Build Artifacts